 Proposed by the European Commission, the regulation laying down the MFF must be adopted by the Council by unanimity after obtaining the consent of the European Parliament.

 The MFF is part of a comprehensive package which also comprises the EU own resources and a set of sector-specific legislations defining the conditions of eligibility and the criteria for the allocation of funds for each EU spending programme.

 The functioning of the MFF 2014-20 has been reviewed by the Commission in 2016.

 For the period 2014-2020, the MFF sets a maximum amount of EUR 963.5 billion for commitment appropriations and EUR 910 billion for payment appropriations.
 The MFF 2014-20 is divided into six categories of expense ('headings') corresponding to different areas of EU activities:

 The MFF lays down the maximum annual amounts ('ceilings') which the EU may spend in these six policy areas and overall over the 2014-20 period.
 There are two types of expenditure ceilings:

 The overall ceiling is also expressed as a percentage of the EU's estimated GNI.
-This percentage is updated every year on the basis of the latest available GNI forecasts in order to check that the EU's total estimated level of payments does not exceed the maximum amount of own resources which the EU may raise during a year (1.23 % of the EU's GNI).
+This percentage is updated every year on the basis of the latest available GNI forecasts in order to check that the EU's total estimated level of payments is compatible with the maximum amount of own resources which the EU may raise during a year (1.20 % of the EU's GNI).